DaoTai/DaoTai/README.md

 # Hi👋, I'm Dao Tai
 👨‍💻 A Web Developer.
-⚙️ I specialize in TypeScript-based frameworks such as Next.js and NestJS, with hands-on experience in both SQL and NoSQL databases.
+<br /> ⚙️ I specialize in TypeScript-based frameworks such as Next.js and NestJS, with hands-on experience in both SQL and NoSQL databases.
 I'm also actively involved in building Web3 and blockchain applications on platforms like TON, Solana, and EVM-compatible chains.
-💡 I work well both independently and in collaborative team environments, and I’m confident in self-learning and quickly adapting to new technologies.
+<br /> 💡 I work well both independently and in collaborative team environments, and I’m confident in self-learning and quickly adapting to new technologies.
-🚀 I’m passionate about creating scalable, secure, and high-performance web solutions that bridge modern web and decentralized technologies.
+<br /> 🚀 I’m passionate about creating scalable, secure, and high-performance web solutions that bridge modern web and decentralized technologies.

 ## ✨ 💻 Tech stack ✨
 ![NodeJS](https://img.shields.io/badge/Node.js-43853D?style=for-the-badge&logo=node.js&logoColor=white)